jorge-cardoso/jorge-cardoso.github.io/_posts/blog/2016-11-28_PHD_POSITION_in_Cloud_Operations_and_Analytics.md

 ABOUT THE ADVISOR
 =================
-Prof. Jorge Cardoso obtained his PhD degree in Computer Science from the University of Georgia (US) in 2002.
+  Prof. Jorge Cardoso (see his website [http://jorge-cardoso.github.io/) obtained his PhD degree in Computer Science from the University of Georgia (US) in 2002.
 He is Chief Architect for Cloud Operations and Analytics at Huawei GRC in Munich, Germany, and Professor at the University of Coimbra, Portugal.
 He frequently publishes papers in first-tier conferences such as ICWS, CAISE, and ESWC, and first-tier journals such as IEEE TSC and Journal of Web Semantics.
 He has published several books on distributed systems, process management systems, and service systems.